MohamadBahgat/Embedded_Systems/README.md

 # Aim:

-- Understand the benefits of using the development kit
+- Understand the benefits of using the development kit.
-- Learn how to implement ADC
+- Learn how to implement ADC.
-- Practice to be ready for the project later
+- Practice to be ready for the project later.